 In a typical structured settlement, the original payee has a monetary award for life, with a certain number of years guaranteed.
 An award may read ‘$2000 per month for life, with 240 months guaranteed starting on 1/1/1995 and lasting until 12/1/2014’.

 But what if the seller wants to sell 180 monthly payments from 1/1/15 to 12/1/2029?
 These are “Life Contingent” payments that stop if the seller dies, and life insurance is a perfect hedge to insure the payments.

-If properly insured, a life contingent payment streams can offer an enhanced yield on this safe asset class.
-You can view them as you would a bond with a call provision that has potential to return your principal early.
+If properly insured, a life contingent payment stream can offer an enhanced yield on this safe asset class.
+View them as you would a bond with a call provision that has potential to return principal early.

 Why We Do It

 The DCF Exchange helps savvy institutions and investors earn uncorrelated, guaranteed yields in a unique “set-and-forget” product.